-Last night I ran the Davis Moonlight Run, an annual* race in Davis, CA. .
-The name says it all: this is a nighttime run.
+Last night I ran the Davis Moonlight Run, an annual* race in Davis, CA. As the name says, this is a nighttime run.
 I ran the 10k, which started at 8pm.
-You might think that by 8pm it would be cooler.
+You would think it would be cooler by 8pm.
 However, last night at 8pm it was still over 80 degrees.
-This is pretty normal for a Summer evening in the Sacramento area, but um… not a temperature I feel great about running in.
+This is normal for a Summer evening in the Sacramento area, but um… not a temperature I feel great about running in.
 In fact, heat is the primary reason I tend to run early on Summer mornings.

 Last night went quite a lot better, though it too had its challenges.